swilgosz/hanamimastery/data/episodes/6-complex-ruby-data-transformations-made-simple.md

 # => { id: name: 'John', address: { city: 'NY', zip: { number: 1234 } } }
 ```

-But also, s****ome much more complex scenarios may be done in a simple, easy to read and maintain code.
+But also, **some much more complex scenarios** may be done in a simple, easy to read and maintain code.

 ### Summary

-`dry-transformer` allows you to write middleware for your APIs with no effort, you can do mappings from hash to objects and other ways around, advanced array modifications, and a whole bunch of other stuff you would ever need.
+`dry-transformer` allows you to** write middleware for your APIs with no effort**, you can do mappings from hash to objects and other ways around, advanced array modifications, and a whole bunch of other stuff you would ever need.

-As I often say, the only thing that restricts us is our imagination and `dry-transformer` allows you to transform anything into anything else using a tiny DSL written on top of ruby.
+As I often say, the only thing that restricts us is our imagination and `dry-transformer` **allows you to transform anything into anything else** using a tiny DSL written on top of ruby.

 Super useful stuff and I strongly suggest giving it a shot.
 You may be surprised how easily you can write adapters, serializers, and deserializers from now on.